Thndr

 $37.76M Total raised (4 rounds)

-Prosus (lead, Round 4) is a $60B+ global consumer internet group – Naspers' listed entity – with a track record of multi-year commitments to category leaders in emerging markets.
-YC, BECO Capital, Endeavor Catalyst, and Onsi Sawiris round out the table.
-JIMCO (Saudi Arabia) joining Round 4 is a strategic signal for the KSA licensing push.
+Prosus (Round 4 lead) is a $60B+ global consumer internet group with a track record of multi-year commitments to emerging-market category leaders.
+YC, BECO Capital, Endeavor Catalyst, and Onsi Sawiris are also on the cap table.
+JIMCO (Saudi Arabia) joining Round 4 is a strategic signal for the KSA push.

-80–85% of all first-time EGX investors came through Thndr.
+Thndr is the entry point for most new EGX investors – 80–85% by Hammouda's count.
 Female participation has risen from 3% before launch to 12%.
-40% of users now come from outside Egypt's major cities.
+40% of users now come from outside Cairo and Alexandria.
 These are not demographics the incumbents were serving.

-Live in the UAE via an ADGM licence (US stocks, ETFs, ADX).
-Saudi Arabia is in advanced regulatory talks, targeting early 2027.
+Live in the UAE via an Abu Dhabi (ADGM) licence and ADX membership, with a Dubai licence applied for.
+Saudi Arabia has granted initial approval for a brokerage licence, with Hammouda targeting a Q1 2027 launch – part of a stated ambition to reach seven markets by 2030.
 A fractional real estate fund is in FRA licensing, tracking ahead of its Q3 2026 target.
 In May 2026, Thndr became the first Egyptian company to top the FT ranking of Africa's fastest-growing companies.

 Strong at the top of the funnel.
 Weak where it counts for retention.